intellisense/sorl-thumbnail-async/README.md

 	        }
 	    }

+Or you can also define class variable `THUMBNAIL_OPTIONS_DICT` in the model for thumbnails on model basis (see example below).
+This takes precedence over global settings.

 In your models, use `thumbnail.models.AsyncThumbnailMixin` as a baseclass.
 Make sure that your model inherits from AsyncThumbnailMixin first.
 This will call celery task on save(), and create one or more thumbnails from the specified image field.
 Use class variable `image_field_name` to configure the field that